ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 does so, the client MUST include the full chain of certificates chaining to the local trust anchor in the x509\_chain array.
-Perfoming SCT Feedback in this scenario may be advantageous for the broader Internet and CT ecosystem, but may also disclose information about the client.
+Perfoming SCT Feedback in this scenario may be advantageous for the broader internet and CT ecosystem, but may also disclose information about the client.
 If the client elects to omit SCT Feedback, it can still choose to perform STH Pollination after fetching an inclusion proof, as specified in {{sth-pollination}}.